 Bonus!: Recipes to Lower Cholesterol Naturally

-Green leafy vegetables, such as spinach, reduce cholesterol levels, especially when the diet is very rich in fat, since they favor a greater elimination of cholesterol in the stool.
+Green leafy vegetables, such as spinach, help reduce cholesterol levels, especially when the diet is very rich in fat, since they favour a greater elimination of cholesterol in the stool.

-On the other hand, these vegetables contain a high percentage of stanols and sterols, which also means that there is less intestinal absorption of cholesterol.
+On the other hand, these vegetables contain a high percentage of stanols and sterols, which also support a less intestinal absorption of cholesterol.

 5. Olive Oil

-The oleic acid in extra virgin olive oil is a great help to regulate the level of cholesterol in the blood, as it helps to lower "bad" cholesterol and increase "good" cholesterol, according to the Predimed study on Prevention with the Mediterranean Diet.
-In addition, it does not increase triglycerides either.
+The oleic acid in extra virgin olive oil is a great help to regulate the levels of cholesterol in the blood, as it helps to lower "bad" cholesterol and increase "good" cholesterol, according to the Predimed study on Prevention with the Mediterranean Diet.
+In addition, it does not increase triglycerides.

-Its richness in fiber helps prevent and relieve constipation and reduces cholesterol levels.
+Its richness in fiber helps prevent and relieve constipation and thus reduce cholesterol levels.
 It can also help you regulate your blood sugar level.
-It is important to include this in your diet.
+It is important to include fiber in your diet.